-INTRODUCTION

 Cultural traits in wild animals have been observed across an array of behavioral contexts including foraging, navigation, and vocal communication.
 Some species exhibit traits that persist through multiple generations in a population.
 In this case, learning cultural traits from conspecifics, also known as cultural transmission (Whiten, 2019), can work in parallel with genetic inheritance as an alternate means of information transfer over time (Aplin, 2019; Whiten, 2017).
 For example, in 1965 Kawai observed wild Japanese macaques washing sweet potatoes on Koshima Islet, a behavior which was transmitted over many generations and required learning by juveniles (Kawai, 1965).
 Another popular example of animal culture is milk-bottle opening by tits in Great Britain (Sherry & Galef, 1984).